Egg Freezing Should Be Available to Every Woman

 It’s worth pointing out that harvesting and freezing your eggs isn’t a walk in the park, either.
 No part of having a baby is – regardless of how it happens.
 But according to people I know who’ve done it, the egg harvesting process can be physically and emotionally taxing.
 It’s not a quick thing like a dental check-up; they put you to sleep and you can be uncomfortable, and bleeding, for a while afterwards.
 Not to mention the hormonal warfare brought about by the ovarian hyper-stimulation injections beforehand.
 I recently found out that I only have IVF as an option for having babies, due to problems with scar tissue following bowel surgeries, and it’s not a process I’m looking forward to.
 Still, it’s a process I’d feel obliged to consider if I were a Silicon Valley employee.

 The Lancet authors believe that widespread egg-freezing has “a clear future”, but the likelihood of any kind of affordable, easily-accessible programme that doesn’t just cater for the well-off is probably far away.
-As Polly Toynbee says, the UK’s NHS is “in intensive care”.
-There, you can have NHS fertility treatment – IUS, IVF, etc. – then, depending on your treatment cycle allowance, egg freezing is part of the process.
-If your treatment is unsuccessful and you breach your allocated cycles, you have to pay.
+As Polly Toynbee says, our NHS is “in intensive care”.
 My generation, and the one after, probably can’t hope for egg freezing to be offered to them as a default, for free, in their fertile years – although that’s the dream.

 A sperm cell being injected into an egg cell (Photo via)